gopasspw/gopass/docs/setup.md

 * A comment is not necessary.
 * Pass phrase: Make sure to pick a very long pass phrase, not just a simple password.
 Remember this should be stronger than any of the secrets you store in the password store.
 You can configure the GPG Agent later to save you repetitive typing.

 Now, you have created a public and private key pair.
-If you don't know what that means, of if you are not familiar with GPG, we highly recommend you do a little reading on the subject.
+If you don't know what that means, or if you are not familiar with GPG, we highly recommend you do a little reading on the subject.
 Check out the following manuals:

 * ["git + gpg, know thy commits" at coderwall](https://coderwall.com/p/d3uo3w/git-gpg-know-thy-commits)
 * ["Generating a new GPG key" by GitHub](https://help.github.com/articles/generating-a-new-gpg-key/)